 - Choking – Choking is a risk when feeding bones, in particular, chicken necks.
 Always supervise your cat when he is eating bones.

 - Fractured teeth – Before feeding your cat bones, have the cat checked by a veterinarian to ensure his teeth are in good shape.

 - Gastrointestinal obstruction – A blockage can occur anywhere along the digestive tract when the cat consumes large volumes of undigestible products.
 Cooked bones pose a higher risk than raw.

 What types of bones can I feed my cat?

 When purchasing bones (or meat for that matter), always choose human-grade.
 Feed bones with some meat on them, so the digestive tract doesn’t receive a meal of bone (which is quite dry) only to process and constipate the cat.

 Raw chicken necks and wings are the best bones for your cat.
-They are soft enough to chew with damaging the teeth but hard enough to act as nature’s toothbrush and help with dental health.
+They are soft enough to chew without damaging the teeth but hard enough to act as nature’s toothbrush and help with dental health.
 Remove the skin from the wings first as it can be hard for cats to chew through.
 Chicken wings have meat on them which are also useful to balance out the bone.

 Rabbits are an excellent alternative to chicken bones.
 Their bones are small enough for cats to chew easily.
 Most rabbits come whole, ask your butcher to chop the rabbit into smaller pieces.